Where is the birth center located?

 I'm an RN, Doula, Massage Therapist, etc, can I work for you?

 The Birth & Wellness Center is blessed to have a great staff that exemplifies the heart and soul of our practice, but we are always looking for new, passionate individuals who might join our team.
 If you’re interested in working beside an amazing group of women, contact us with what kind of work you do, and a little about yourself.
 We don't have doulas on staff directly through BWC, but we give out lots of referrals, and our partner Community Birth and Wellness Center offers a doula program through Homestate Health and also offers doula training.

 How can I help?

 Get the word out: Besides talking about the Birth and Wellness Center to friends and relatives, you can help us present information to the public every chance we get.
 You can let us know if there is a group we can talk to, including women’s clubs, church groups, etc, or health/parenting fairs in your community.
 Also, talk to your health care provider!
 If you see an OB/Gyn for women’s health, ask if they’ve heard of us and let them know how excited you are for this option in our area.
 Ask if they have considered collaborating with us to offer such a great service to their patients.
-If you see a chiropractor, massage therapist, pediatrician—anyone-- ask if they’ve heard about the birth center opening, and give them our info!
+If you see a chiropractor, massage therapist, pediatrician—anyone-- ask if they’ve heard about the birth center, and give them our info!
 We have business cards and other marketing materials available, and are happy to answer questions from other providers and professionals by phone or email.